 When we finally arrived at Les Praz, we bought our gondola tickets and joined an even larger queue to make our way up the mountain to La Flegere.
 I’ll wager we spent a good 30 minutes in this line.
 We squeezed into the tiny gondola and were dropped off for our transfer up to L’Index.

 Friends, this is where I became extremely excited.
 You see, the second gondola was a ski lift/chairlift.
-So we were scooting up the mountain with the wind in our hair and feel dangling at crazy high heights.
+So we were scooting up the mountain with the wind in our hair and feet dangling at crazy high heights.
 It was heaven.
 What made this extra special/exciting was we had seen someone on a gondola like this in Zermatt, but never got to ride one ourselves (but believe me I talked about it for at least an hour and how much I hoped we’d find one we could ride).

 To me, this chairlift/ski lift was well worth the cost of admission, but this was only the beginning of our adventure, as we had a long hike ahead of us, over some pretty rocky terrain.

 Once we hopped out of the chairlift/ski lift seats, we started our journey toward Lac Blanc.
-After 1 wrong turn (we quickly course corrected), we were hiking away with large families, tours, and individual hikers.
+After one wrong turn (we quickly course corrected), we were hiking away with large families, tours, and individual hikers.
 There were some clearly defined paths, but also some strictly boulder paths (Jim commented he’d never seen or hiked on anything like that before) and amazing vistas the whole way (even if the range seemed to always be partially hidden by clouds).

 We had decided to delay eating lunch until we arrived at Lac Blanc.
-I want to say this hike was 2 hours, but I’m not really sure (it definitely felt longer on the way there than the way back, maybe because I was hungry).
+I want to say this hike was two hours, but I’m not really sure (it definitely felt longer on the way there than the way back, maybe because I was hungry).

 We arrived at Lac Blanc with an elevation of 2,352 meters (7,717 feet) in early afternoon.
 As you can see from the photos below, there were MANY other hikers up there (I’ve found this is one of the most popular hikes in the Alps).
 The clouds had definitely come in, but the views were still breathtaking.